 The photos were taken WITH PERMISSION from Estate Diamond Jewelry.

 1. The Grenada Ring – January

 This impressive ring features three center stones.
-All three are deep-red, round-cut natural garnets that weigh around 0.40 carats each.
-Their sparkle and saturation are emphasized by a row of old European diamonds.
+All three deep-red, round-cut natural garnets weigh around 0.40 carats each.
+A row of old European diamonds emphasizes their sparkle and saturation.
 The ring features platinum and 14k gold and was handcrafted around 1910.

 2. Late Victorian Garnet Ring – January

 A wonderful tsavorite garnet weighing around 0.54 carats is the center stone of this ring.
 An old European-cut diamond decorates the right and left sides of the stone, emphasizing its breathtaking hue.